dammin2000/Terraform/README.md

 -Security group for port 22,80,443,
 -Network interface,
 Elastic IP assignment to the network interface,
-Ubuntu server and apache2 install
+Ubuntu server and apache2 install.